preethamkonuganti/SER_531_Group_6/README.md

 ### Windows:
 python manage.py runserver

+The code is already deployed on the GCP Server.
+To access it use this [Link]{http://34.94.107.22:8000}

-After sucessfully running it you can access the Landing page in Youtube Link:
+After successfully running it you can access the Home Page.
+Fill in the search criteria and select "Search".

+Youtube Link: